shoulda-kept/shoulda-kept-assign-to/README.md

 [![Build Status](https://travis-ci.org/tinfoil/shoulda-kept-assign-to.svg?branch=master)](https://travis-ci.org/tinfoil/shoulda-kept-assign-to)

 Shoulda-matchers, ([official Git repo](https://github.com/thoughtbot/shoulda-matchers)), removed the assign_to matcher in version 2.0.0.
 We missed it dearly, enough to bring it back.
-This gem includes all of the current version of shoulda-matchers, and it adds the 'assign_to' matcher back in, just the way it was before it was mercilessly destroyed.
+This gem adds the 'assign_to' matcher back in, just the way it was before it was mercilessly destroyed.

 ## Example (from shoulda-matchers, v1.5)